 Things to Remember

-- You need to have a strong knowledge of statistics to interpret the data.
+- We need to have a strong knowledge of statistics to interpret the data.

 - If the data analysis is not visible under the “Data” tab, we need to enable this option under the “Add-ins” option.

-This has been a guide to Linear Regression in Excel.
-Here we discuss How to do Linear regression data analysis in excel along with examples and a downloadable excel template.
-You may also look at these useful functions in excel –
+This article is a guide to Linear Regression in Excel.
+We discuss linear regression data analysis in Excel, examples, and a downloadable Excel template.
+You may also look at these useful functions in Excel: –